 A Sweet Portuguese Bread Recipe

-There are some times I want a soft, light bread for our sandwiches, and this sweet Portuguese bread recipe satisfies that want.
-It’s a sweet, enriched bread with great flavor from the citrus zest and vanilla extract.
+This sweet Portuguese bread recipe is great for those times you want a soft, light bread for sandwiches.
+It’s a sweet, enriched bread with a special punch of flavor from the citrus zest and vanilla extract.

 It might not stand out in a steak sandwich, but it does great with turkey and cheese, cream cheese and jelly, and, of course, peanut butter and jelly.
-And there’s no better use for this bread when stale than French toast or French toast waffles!
+And there’s no better use for this bread when stale than my orange zest French toast or French toast waffles!

-This recipe is adapted from The Bread Baker’s Apprentice by Peter Reinhart so I could use ingredients we commonly have in the house.
-The first time I made this Portuguese bread, I made the mistake of thinking that a ~3 1/2 cup of flour recipe would make a single sandwich loaf.
-Resulting in this:
+This recipe is adapted from The Bread Baker’s Apprentice by Peter Reinhart using ingredients we commonly have in the house.
+The first time I made this Portuguese bread, I made the mistake of thinking that a recipe with 3 and a half cups of flour would make a single sandwich loaf.